cameyer260/docuquery/README-dev.md

 # Dev Notes – DocuQuery

 ### Current Focus
-- deploy, go through all remembers relevant to deployment
+- deploy, go through all remembers and next steps relevant to deployment

 ### Remember
 - When you deploy add basic rate limiting for read and write.
 In the upload route specifically, rate limit users on upload count and the size of the documents